Hidden KDP Categories — How to Find Niche Browse Nodes

 How Many Categories Can You Be In?

-Honestly, three well-chosen hidden categories will outperform ten broad ones every time.
-A bestseller badge in a niche category drives real clicks and social proof.
+Honestly, three well-chosen niche categories will outperform a scattering of broad ones every time.
+A bestseller badge in a narrow category drives real clicks and social proof.

 Common Mistakes to Avoid

-• Ignoring category changes.
+- Ignoring category changes.
 Amazon reorganizes its category tree regularly.
-A hidden category you requested six months ago might have been merged, renamed, or removed.
+A niche node you targeted six months ago might have been merged, renamed, or removed.
 Audit your categories every quarter at minimum.

 That tag then increases your click-through rate in search results, which feeds Amazon's algorithm more positive signals, which pushes your book higher in broader searches too.
 It's a compounding effect.
 And it all starts with choosing the right category that most authors don't even know exists.